Frequently Asked Questions

 I am a fully trained EMDR therapist.
 My work is supervised by an EMDR Consultant, and I record EMDR therapy sessions as part of the accreditation process: I will ask your consent for this, and there is no obligation for you to be recorded.

-• There will be regular planned breaks in therapy throughout the year.
-These include the month of August, and shorter breaks at other times including Winter and Spring.
+There will be regular planned breaks in therapy throughout the year.
+These include a longer break of 4-6 weeks in the summer, and shorter breaks at other times including Winter and Spring.
 As much advance notice of breaks will be given as possible.
 I encourage you to take holidays that coincide with these breaks wherever possible in order to maximise the continuity of our meetings.
 If you would like to take a holiday at another time please give me as much notice as possible (at least seven days as per the cancellation policy) to help us to pace and plan our work together.

 If you are considering whether to seek a particular diagnosis from a different practitioner, therapy could give you a space to freely explore this and help you make a decision that feels right for you at this time.

-• I am registered with WPA, Aviva, AXA, and Vitality.
+I am registered with Bupa, WPA, Aviva, AXA, and Vitality.

 Please note that insurance companies do not pay cancellation fees, and may not always pay for the full cost of consultations or the number of sessions required.
 Clients will be required to pay any excess.